Achieving New Upper Bounds for the Hypergraph Duality Problem through Logic: Decomposing the DUAL problem

 \subsection{Decomposition principles}

-An approach to recognize ``no''\nbdash-instances $\tuple{\G,\H}$ of \DualProbHyp is to find a new transversal of $\G$ \Wrt $\H$, i.e., a transversal of $\G$ that is also an independent set of $\H$.
+A way to recognize ``no''\nbdash-instances $\tuple{\G,\H}$ of \DualProbHyp is to find a new transversal of $\G$ \Wrt $\H$, i.e., a transversal of $\G$ that is also an independent set of $\H$.
 In fact, many algorithms in the literature follow this approach (see, e.g., \cite{fred-khac-96,EGM03,kavv-stav-03,Elbassioni2008,Boros2009,Gaur1999}).
 These algorithms try to build such a new transversal by successively including vertices in and excluding vertices from a candidate for a new transversal.
 To give an example, the classical algorithm ``A'' of \citet{fred-khac-96} tries to include a vertex $v$ in a candidate for a new transversal, and if this does not result in a new transversal, then $v$ is excluded.
-Moreover if the exclusion of $v$ does not lead to a new transversal, then no new transversal exists which is coherent with the choices having been made before considering the vertex $v$.
-(If $v$ is the first vertex that has been considered, then there is no new transversal at all.)
+Moreover if the exclusion of $v$ does not lead to a new transversal, then no new transversal exists which is coherent with the choices having made before considering vertex $v$.
+(If $v$ is the first vertex considered, then there is no new transversal at all.)

 We speak about \emph{included} and \emph{excluded} vertices because most of the algorithms proposed in the literature implicitly or explicitly keep track of two sets: the set of the vertices considered included in and the set of the vertices considered excluded from the attempted new transversal.
 Similarly, those algorithms working on Boolean formulas keep track of the truth assignment: the variables to which \valtrue has been assigned, those to which \valfalse has been assigned, and (obviously) those to which no Boolean value has been assigned yet.